inindev/visionfive2/README.md

 ---

-### building ubuntu mantic riscv64 for the visionfive2 from scratch
+### building debian trixie riscv64 for the visionfive2 from scratch

 <br/>